Understanding Calories

 Estimate your needs with the calorie calculator

-The FoodCraft calorie calculator estimates your daily energy needs based on your age, sex, height, weight, and activity level.
+The FoodCraft calorie calculator estimates your daily energy needs based on your age, gender, height, weight, and activity level.
 It's an excellent starting point for adjusting your diet, whether you want to lose, maintain, or gain weight.

 How many calories per day for an average adult?

-Official benchmarks place needs between 2,000 and 2,500 kcal for men and 1,800 to 2,200 kcal for women, but these numbers vary considerably by age, height, weight, and activity level.
+Official guidelines place needs between 2,000 and 2,500 kcal for men and 1,800 to 2,200 kcal for women, but these numbers vary considerably by age, height, weight, and activity level.
 A personalized calculator is much more reliable than a general average.

-No, it's one tool among many.
+No, it's one tool among others.
 Some people get excellent results by simply improving the quality of their diet, eating more protein and vegetables, and listening to their satiety.
 Counting is useful when you're stuck or want increased precision.

 Are the calories shown on labels accurate?